LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

     **Note:** If the email does not arrive inside of your partners / personal inbox, open a new Edgt tab and enter the following URL: **<https://security.microsoft.com/quarantine?viewid=Email>**.
 On the **Quarantine** page find and select the check box next to your email.
 In the options at top of the pane that opens, select "release email".
 This issue may happen as Some tenants may have pre-configured quarentine rules in place.

-8. You should recieve an email in your inbox with the subject: **Secure Message** from your partners admin account.
+8. You should recieve an email in your inbox with the subject: **Project Falcon** from your partners admin account.

     Alternatively, if you are using a personal Microsoft Outlook email account follow the steps below before continuing: